mohmahkho/mohmahkho.github.io/_pages/about.md

 ---

 ### Hello!
 I'm a second-year PhD student at Simon Fraser University where I'm fortunate to be advised by Igor Shinkar.
-My research interests broadly span theoretical computer science, and more closely I am interested in complexity theory, pseudorandomness, interactive proofs, and learning theory.
+My research interests encompass a broad range of topics within theoretical computer science, with a particular focus on complexity theory, pseudorandomness, interactive proofs, and learning theory.